freddyox/data_science_projects/README.md

                               vector machine algorithm yields an accuracy of roughly 97% on the test set.
 * **ca_housing**: California housing predictions using a wide-variety of models and cross-validation techniques.

-### More in depth discussions may be found with in the respective directories.
+#### More in depth discussions may be found within the respective directories.